StevenBlack/rhosts/README.md

 # rhosts
 Host file tools written in rust.
-While stuck at mome in a pandemic.
+While stuck at home in a pandemic.

 **Take note!** this is preliminary, not fit for consumption.